alfredcalayag/blog/_posts/2015-03-02-personal-site-hosted.md

 ---
 layout: post
-title:  "Learning About Domains and Hosting"
+title:  "Building a Site with Namecheap, AWS S3, and Route 53"
 date:   2015-03-02
 category: development
 tags: aws s3 route53 domain
 ---

-### **TLDR:**
+### **TLDR**
 - Static site creation using AWS S3 is quite simple by itself
 - AWS Route 53 is also straight-forward
-- Setup on Namecheap to point to AWS servers can be confusing.
+- Setup on Namecheap to point to AWS servers can be confusing
 - Be prepared to wait 48+ hours for your site to be completely working.

 ### **Overview**
 Finally got my personal site hosted.
 I decided to go with [Namecheap](http://www.namecheap.com) for the domain and AWS to host.
 Specifically, I picked [AWS's S3](http://aws.amazon.com/s3/) service to start my site off as a static page.
 It was either that OR creating an EC2 instance with some additional setup.
-The latter seemed to be overkill for what I need right now, and I was a little intimidated after hearing that setup on AWS comes with a steep learning curve.
+The latter seemed to be overkill for what I need right now, and I was a little intimidated hearing rumores that setup on AWS comes with a steep learning curve.
 I wanted something simple and quick to get my site up, and I wanted it yesterday!

 For the most part, the stories were true.
 Namecheap was a user-friendly experience, and AWS S3 was a breeze to upload my site files (at the moment it's just html, css, and js files).
 Separately, they were quite simple to setup until I got to the integration part.  **Big Headache!**
 I should clarify.
 Setting up the root domain site, i.e. "http://rootdomain.com", was simple.
 Follow the most basic instructions on both the domain and host sides and you should be fine.